Anonyymi/minilauta-ansible/README.md

 ansible-playbook -i inventories/prod -t configure playbook.yml
 ```

+## Preparations (any env)

+1. Set `tinyib.init` & `tinyib.install_banners` to `true` on 1st provision

+## Preparations (remote prod env)

+1. Add private SSH key for ansible (production) deployments to `ssh/id_rsa`
+2. Add new ansible inventory `prod` and configure it properly

 ## Notes

-* create ssh folder with priv/pub keys for git repo access if pulling tinyib from private repo
-* the acme role won't obviously work in local vagrant environment
+* The acme-role won't obviously work in local vagrant environment
-* for production setups, you should create "prod" host with "prod" group and own group_vars
-* steps for taking new ubuntu server into use
+* Steps for bootstrapping a fresh Ubuntu 20.04 server
+  * Create server user and group, eg. server:server
-  * create server user
+  * Add the server user to following groups
     * adm dialout cdrom floppy sudo audio dip video plugdev netdev lxd
-  * create server ssh key
-  * modify sudoers sudo group perms
+  * Modify sudoers sudo group permissions
     * %sudo   ALL=(ALL:ALL) NOPASSWD: ALL
+  * Create a SSH key for the server
+    * Add the private SSH key as instructed in the `Preparations` section above